texfaq/texfaq.github.io/FAQ-filesused.md

 TeX&nbsp;Live-`Unix` and `MiKTeX`.
 It's plainly useful when you're sending the first copy of a document.

-The `mkjobtexmf` finds which files are used in a ''job'', either via the `-recorder` option of TeX, or by using the (Unix) command `strace` to keep an eye on what TeX is doing.
+The `mkjobtexmf` finds which files are used in a "job", either via the `-recorder` option of TeX, or by using the (Unix) command `strace` to keep an eye on what TeX is doing.
 The files thus found are copied (or linked) to a directory